Zyruks/rock-paper-scissors/README.md

 ### Useful resources

-- [Javascript Classes](https://javascript.info/class) - I use Object Oriented programming if you like this way you can read more about classes in this website
+- [Javascript Classes](https://javascript.info/class) - I use Object Oriented programming, if you want to learn more about it  you can read about  classes in this website
 - [Object Oriented Programins](https://www.geeksforgeeks.org/introduction-object-oriented-programming-javascript/) - More about OOP.

 ## Author